HL7/fhir-gender-harmony/input/pagecontent/index.md

 Messaging and interchange standards developers and standardized terminology organizations play a role in implementing guidance around distinguishing, capturing, and sharing gender and sex information.
 Having all of these organizations subscribe to the guidance in this specification will assist to bridge the gap between technology and implementation requirements.

-#### Vendors
+#### HIT System solution providers

-All the sex and gender information described in this document requires engaged review and implementation support from all EHR system vendors to have a meaningful impact on patient care and clinical interactions.
-By including guidance for v2, FHIR, CDA, and working closely with DICOM, X12, and others, we hope to enable adoption of the Gender Harmony approach across the vendor spectrum.
+All the sex and gender information described in this document requires engaged review and implementation support from all HIT-system vendors (EHR, LIS, IS, governmental, etc.) to have a meaningful impact on patient care and clinical interactions.
+By including guidance for v2, FHIR, CDA, and working closely with [DICOM](https://www.dicomstandard.org/), [X12](https://x12.org/), and others, we hope to enable adoption of the Gender Harmony approach across the vendor spectrum.
 Vendors are encouraged to incorporate the intent of the specification into the end-user workflow.

 #### Researchers